aayazkhan/BarcodeScannerCompose/POLICY.md

 In any case, we will gladly help to clarify the specific legal basis that applies to the processing, and in particular whether the provision of Personal Data is a statutory or contractual requirement, or a requirement necessary to enter into a contract.

 C. Your Individual Rights.
 We provide you with the rights described below when you use our Service.
-If you would like to exercise your rights under applicable law, please contact us at qrcode@easylife.studio.
+If you would like to exercise your rights under applicable law, please contact us at khan.shan803@gmaill.com.
 Please note, we may seek to verify your identity when we receive an individual rights request from you in order to ensure the security of your personal information.

 Right to Withdraw Your Consent.
 If we ever asked for your consent to process your personal information, you have the right to withdraw your consent at any time.
 A withdrawal of consent will not affect the lawfulness of our processing or the processing of any third parties based on consent before your withdrawal.